segunfamisa/blog/_posts/2016-11-10-authentication-in-android-using-json-web-tokens-jwt.markdown

 **Note:**

   * We use the `Looper.getMainHandler()` to be able to post updates to the main thread, since we are likely going to update the UI from a background thread.
-  * 10.0.2.2 is used here instead of 'localhost' because that's the IP address through which an emulator can access the localhost of the host machine.
+  * `10.0.2.2` is used here instead of `localhost` because that's the IP address through which an emulator can access the localhost of the host machine.
 If you are testing on a real Android device, you can use the local IP address of the development machine (like 192.168.0.2), but your phone must be connected to the same network.
+  * For [Genymotion](https://genymotion.com/) users, make use of `10.0.3.2` instead.

 To use this `doLogin()` method, we will call it in the `onClick` of the login button: